aidanwhelan/Star-Wars-NN/README.md

 # Star Wars Neural Network
 An Artificial Neural Network to generate a film script in the style of Star Wars.
+This model and approach is drawn from Machine Learning with Phil (channel linked below) as a study in Natural Language Processing and its applications for film scripts.

 ### Motivation
 **1)** To optimize the movie-making pipeline by assisting screenwriters in  generating script segments.